csantanapr/knative-faas-cli/README.md

     faas-cli generate --api=serving.knative.dev/v1 -f hello.yml -n default
     ```

-- You can take the standard output redirect to a file, then add aditional atrributes to the Knative definition, by default the `faas-cli` generates a simple service with the container image uri that we published a previous step.
+- You can take the standard output redirect to a file, then add additional attributes to the Knative definition, by default the `faas-cli` generates a simple service with the container image uri that we published a previous step.
 This is a sample output:
     ```yaml
     apiVersion: serving.knative.dev/v1
     kind: Service